18F/18f.gsa.gov/_posts/2016-07-11-conversation-about-static-dynamic-websites.md

 Our blog uses [Jekyll](http://jekyllrb.com/), a static file generator with a basic templating system, as the backend software for our site.
 A few months ago we wrote about [our decision to host the site on Federalist]({{ site.baseurl }}/2016/05/18/why-were-moving-18f-gsa-gov-to-federalist/).
-This post is about what static site generators are and the advantages and disadvantages of using one over a more traditional content management system (CMS).
+This post is about static site generators and the advantages and disadvantages of using one over a more traditional content management system (CMS).

 Not everyone on our team was familiar with static website generators before joining 18F.
 Soon after joining 18F, Will Slack sat down with